Esajm/udacity-disaster-response/README.md

 THis project will include a web app where an emergency worker can input a new message and get classification results in several categories.
 The web app will also display visualizations of the data.

 ### Project Files
-There are three Files of this project.
+There are two important Files of this project.

 1. ETL Pipeline